Gluten-Free Stone Fruit Cake – Make the most of the season!

 - 120 g store-bought or homemade gluten-free plain flour

 - ½ tsp xanthan gum (leave this out if your store-bought flour already has xanthan gum)

 - 100 ml milk

 - 1 orange, using zest & juice

 - 2 ripe peaches, pitted and sliced in wedges

 - 2 ripe apricots, pitted and sliced in wedges

-- 2 ripe plums, pitted and sliced in wedges
+- 2 plums, pitted and sliced in wedges

 - Mix the milk and lemon juice together.
 Cover and set aside to curdle slightly.

-9. Arrange the stone fruit slices and slivered almonds in your preferred pattern, otherwise, follow my arrangement as in the photo.
+- Arrange the stone fruit slices and slivered almonds in rows.

-10. Bake for 40 minutes, or until a toothpick inserted into the centre of the cake comes out clean.
+- Bake for 40 minutes, or when a toothpick inserted into the centre of the cake comes out clean.

 - Keeps for 3 days